CJanecka/Projects_and_CTFs/Defensive Security/README.md

 By comparing the data, from Figures 5 and 27, we addressed the following inquiry raised by VSI:

-  + Did we detect any suspicious changes in severity?
+  + Did you detect any suspicious changes in severity?
-    - Yes; these findings indicate the presence of suspicious changes in severity within the Windows OS.
+    - Yes; these findings indicate the presence of suspicious changes in severity on the Windows server.
       + **Informational**: There has been a decrease of 13% in informational severity, declining from 93% to 80%.
       + **High**: Conversely, high severity cases have seen an increase of 13%, rising from 7% to 20%.